AlexiaChen/awesome-stars/README.md

 ## [Batchfile](id:batchfile)

+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.
 - [realpython/python-guide](https://github.com/realpython/python-guide) – Python best practices guidebook, written for humans.
 - [CHEF-KOCH/regtweaks](https://github.com/CHEF-KOCH/regtweaks) – Registry Tweaks for Windows.
 - [qmlbook/qmlbook](https://github.com/qmlbook/qmlbook) – The source code for the upcoming qml book

 ## [C](id:c)

+- [simondlevy/BreezySLAM](https://github.com/simondlevy/BreezySLAM) – Simple, efficient, open-source package for Simultaneous Localization and Mapping
+- [openwrt/openwrt](https://github.com/openwrt/openwrt) – This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
+We will continue to accept Pull Requests here.
+They will be merged via staging trees then into openwrt.git.
 - [liu-jianhao/CMU-15-445](https://github.com/liu-jianhao/CMU-15-445) – CMU的数据库系统课程
 - [xdp-project/xdp-tutorial](https://github.com/xdp-project/xdp-tutorial) – XDP tutorial
 - [tezc/sc](https://github.com/tezc/sc) – Common libraries and data structures for C.